 The Doctoral Experiential Component (DEC) consists of a capstone experience and a capstone project.
 Successful completion of all academic and fieldwork requirements make the student eligible for candidacy/enrollment in the DEC.
 Successful completion of both parts of the DEC is required for degree completion and eligibility to sit for the national certification exam administered by the National Board for Occupational Therapy Certification (NBCOT).

-- Any student failing to complete an assigned fieldwork experience with a passing grade may repeat fieldwork one time only.
+- Any student failing to complete an assigned fieldwork experience with a grade of B or better may repeat fieldwork one time only.
 Permission to repeat the course must be obtained from the Director of the School of Occupational Therapy.
 Failure to successfully complete a repeat fieldwork assignment will result in dismissal from the O.T.D. program.

 Doctor of Occupational Therapy Curriculum Design